Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Install the CPU cooler before mounting the motherboard in the case if you’re using an AIO.
 Attaching the AIO mounting bracket and applying thermal paste is easier with the board on a flat surface rather than mounted vertically in the case.

 Enable AMD EXPO on first boot.
-The system will POST at DDR5-4800 default speed on first power-on.
+The system POSTs at DDR5-4800 default speed on first power-on.
 Enter BIOS, navigate to memory settings, and enable EXPO — this takes the RAM from 4800MHz to 6000MHz in one step.
 Save and exit; the system reboots and confirms the new frequency.

 Connect the Samsung 990 Pro 2TB to the M2_1 slot (CPU-connected, top slot adjacent to the PCIe x16 slot).
 This slot runs directly to the Ryzen CPU rather than through the B850 chipset, eliminating any shared bandwidth with other PCIe devices.